 This wasn’t the first time we were hearing of a Kia Carnival electric on the company’s roadmap.
 A Daily Car report had claimed the existence of a zero-emissions Carnival in the Kia line-up on July 16, 2021.
 According to that article, Kia may launch the hybrid and pure electric variants of the Carnival in the first markets as early as 2023.
 Previous reports had ruled out the possibility of the Carnival Hybrid and Carnival AWD citing structural unsuitability, the low floor, and the flat-folding seats.
 Perhaps Kia developers have had a breakthrough with the platform for electrified variants.

-A Kia Carnival Hybrid is likely to precede the all-electric minivan we’ve discussed in the story.
+A Kia Carnival Hybrid is likely to precede the zero-emission minivans we’ve mentioned above.
 According to a report from carguy.kr filed on March 21, 2022, many customers in S.Korea are awaiting the partially electric Carnival, and Kia will likely release the variant in 2023.
 The company will build the Carnival Hybrid on the production line of the Stinger.
 The report claimed that Kia is preparing for Carnival Hybrid production and could discontinue the flagship four-door model later this year.
 However, none of this has been confirmed by the company.

 Kia may use a combination of a 1.6-liter turbocharged gasoline engine and an electric motor in the Carnival Hybrid, identical to the new Sportage Hybrid and Sorento Hybrid.
 However, instead of the 6-speed automatic transmission, it is likely to employ an 8-speed automatic in the hybrid minivan.
 If the car meets production in the foreseeable future, will the U.S. launch of the Carnival Hybrid take place by end of 2023?
 We’ll be sure to keep an eye on further developments!